How to Install STAINMASTER® Luxury Vinyl Flooring

 Typically you want to start in a 90-degree corner with your first piece of luxury vinyl and take into consideration what way you want your floor to go.
 A good rule of thumb to follow is to lay them parallel to the longest run of the room.
 We got lucky and the corner we started in was pretty much smooth sailing.
 The opposite side had a lot of time-consuming cuts with three different door frames, which allowed us to get into a groove before getting to those trickier areas.

 We placed a full-length vinyl plank in the corner we were starting in and placed spacers between the plank and wall.
 The spacers leave an expansion gap so that the vinyl can expand and contract, which happens with a floating floor.
 You’ll do this with all the planks that meet the walls.
 If baseboards were removed prior, the new baseboards will cover the gap.
-If baseboards are left on for the floor install, shoe olding will need to be installed to cover the gap.
+If baseboards are left on for the floor install, shoe molding will need to be installed to cover the gap.
 It all comes down to personal preference.

-Flooring Pattern
+Creating Your LVP Flooring Pattern

 The goal is to stagger the planks so that the ends aren’t lining up with each other.
 To achieve this, we used a flooring cutter (the best investment for this project) to trim the luxury vinyl planks.
 We cut 14 inches off the next piece of luxury vinyl and installed it as the first piece in the second row directly below the first plank.
 We followed this same method for the third and fourth row, where each vinyl piece was cut 14 inches shorter than the previous piece installed above it.
 This pattern will repeat every 4 rows.